scala/docs.scala-lang/_tour/basics.md

 ```
 {% endscalafiddle %}

-Notice how the return type is declared _after_ the parameter list and a colon `: Int`.
+Notice how the return type is declared _after_ the parameter list and the `: Int`.

-Methods can take multiple parameter lists.
+A method can take multiple parameter lists:

 {% scalafiddle %}
 ```tut